Windows Powershell doesn't have sudo

 By installing this, you can use sudo

 just like you're in Linux.
-However with this, it's basically doing the same thing with the above so it's not possible to see the output anyway.
+However, it's basically doing the same thing with the above so it's not possible to see the output anyway.
 (You can see the script inside here: https://github.com/lukesampson/psutils/blob/master/sudo.ps1)

 Comments